FriesischScott/UncertaintyQuantification.jl/docs/src/manual/reliability.md

 Advanced Line Sampling [deangelisAdvances2015](@cite) is a further enhancement of the standard line sampling methods due to two main features:

-1. The important direction $\boldsymbol{\alpha}$ is adapted once a more probable point is found.
+1. The important direction $\boldsymbol{\alpha}$ is adapted once a more probable point is found
 2. The lines are processed sorted by proximity of the points on the hyperplane.

-Especially, the second point enables the use of an iterative root finder using Newton's method.
+Especially the second point enables the use of an iterative root finder using Newton's method.

 The definition of the `AdvancedLineSampling` simulation method is similar to that of regular Line Sampling.
 The number of lines has to be given to the constructor and we can optionally give the number of points along the line which is only used to find the starting point of the iterative root search.